sangria-graphql/sangria-graphql.github.io/learn.md

 ### Dealing With Recursive Types

 Sometimes you need to model a recursive and interdependent types.
-Macro needs a little bit of help: you must replace fields that use recursive types and define then manually.
+Macro needs a little bit of help: you must replace fields that use recursive types and define them manually.

 Here is an example of an `ObjectType`: